Edgio

 • Total Events: View consolidated statistics across your entire security configuration.

-• WAF Events: View statistics for requests that violate an access rule, custom rule, or managed rule.
+• WAF Events: View statistics for requests that violate an access rule, API Security configuration, custom rule, or managed rule.

 • Bot Events: View statistics for requests identified as bot traffic.